 The nonviolent overthrows of Bouteflika and Bashir are not aberrations.
 They reflect a surprising trend across the continent: despite common perceptions of Africa as wracked by violence and conflict, since 2000, most rebellions there have been unarmed and peaceful.
 Over the past decade, mass uprisings in Africa have accounted for one in three of the nonviolent campaigns aiming to topple dictatorships around the world.
 Africa has seen 25 new, nonviolent mass movements—almost twice as many as Asia, the next most active region with 16.

-Since the 1970s, Africa’s nonviolent uprisings have had the highest success rate in the world.
+Since the 1970s, Africa’s nonviolent uprisings have also had the highest success rate

 Loading, please wait...